 It had all happened so fast: the rush referral, the halter, the immediate hospitalization, two days in the cardiac unit, the transfer, the decatherization, and now this defibrillator/pacemaker installation procedure.

 Although I had made the decision to go ahead with it, the doubts were still there.
 Was it really needed?
 Was my heart that bad?
 I probably was in denial because the damage came so suddenly.
-A virus had caused my heart to enlarge, to beat irregularly, and to lose half of its ejection power.
+A virus had caused my heart to enlarge, beat irregularly, and lose half of its ejection power.
 Here now, bound and blind, it appeared that there was nothing I could do – or was there?

 As the time went by it seemed as though everyone was having a good time.
 I heard light joking while about five technicians were watching every move of the doctor on their computer screens.
 “I think it should be a three,” said one.